MichalOpoka/ecfr/cfr/title-19-Customs-Duties/chapter-II-United-States-International-Trade-Commission/subchapter-B-Nonadjudicative-Investigations/part-204-Investigations-Effects-Imports-Agricultural-Programs/section-204.2.md

 ##### § 204.2 Investigations. #####

-The Commission will make an investigation for the purposes of section 22(a) of the Agricultural Adjustment Act, as amended, only upon request of the President.2
+The Commission will make an investigation for the purposes of section 22(a) of the Agricultural Adjustment Act, as amended, only upon request of the President.
+2

 2 Applications for investigations for the purposes of section 22 of this Agricultural Adjustment Act, as amended, must be filed with the Secretary of Agriculture (Executive Order 7233).